santoshmishras951-droid/webproject/README.md

 # webproject
-As a fressher i do a Simple webpage.Try to more interactivity .THANK YOU.
+As a fresher i do a Simple webpage.Try to more interactivity .THANK YOU.